-- You will continue cooking, stirring and moving the pot off of the heat for the next 35-40 minutes.
+- You will continue cooking, stirring and moving the pot off of the heat for the next 35-40 minutes, as needed.
+Remember, you don't want the milk to boil over.
 Larger amounts of milk will take more time.

 - The milk will thicken and become darker.
 It will resemble a caramel sauce and eventually will become thick like dulce de leche.

 - When you can see the bottom of the pot for more than a few seconds as you stir, it’s getting close to being ready for the next phase.

 - Fill a small bowl with cold water.
 Carefully drizzle in some of the hot dulce de leche.
 Wait a few seconds.
 Reach in with your fingers and grab the candy.
 If you can form a ball between your fingers, it’s ready.
 The ball will be soft, but still keeps it’s shape.

 - If you have reached the ball stage, as they call it, remove the pot from the heat.
 With the wooden spoon, continue stirring the mixture for 7-10 minutes to cool it and to help it set up.

 - Make sure you have a greased dish ready and nearby.
 If you are rolling individual candy balls, transfer all of the mixture to the greased bowl.
 If pouring into lined, greased molds, divide the candy into two small molds.
 Garnish with pecan halves or crushed pecans right away.
 Yields 12 candy balls or two small rectangle logs.